Overfullstack Overfullstack

 Exceptions misused to return multiple data types

-This functions has to return 2 data types, out of which it chose to use Exception for one of them.
+This function has to return 2 data types, out of which it chose to use Exception for one of them.

 int parse(String s) {